by-student-2017/Phase-field/README.md

 			energy=energy-energy0;
 ```
-- As in textbooks, the "energy density" at the start of the calculation is set to energy0, and the difference from that is displayed in "energy.out".
+- As in textbooks, the "energy density" at the beginning of the calculation is set to energy0, and the difference from that is displayed in "energy.out".
+Therefore, you can reset the reference structure and recalculate the strain and energy density.

 ## Note
 - Please read "readme.txt" in each file for rights and citations.